Pirate Parrot: It's "lubber".

 Xander: Store go boom...
 Arr.

 - Captain Redbeard Rum (Tom Baker) talks this way in the Blackadder 2 episode "Potato", although technically he isn't a pirate.
-He even introduces himself with an incredible: "AAAAaaaaaaAAAAAaaaaAAAARRaaarrrrrrhhhhhh... me laddie!"
+He even introduces himself with a truly incredible: "AAAAaaaaaaAAAAAaaaaAAAARRaaarrrrrrhhhhhh... me laddie!"

 Rum: Opinion is divided on whether it is customary for a ship to have a crew.
 All the other captains say 'tis; I say 'tisn't.